flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 ## Guidelines for FlashR programmers

-Although FlashR tries to provide a familiar environment for R users, there is some difference between R and FlashR.
-The biggest difference is that FlashR does not allow users to modify individual elements in a vector or a matrix.
+Although FlashR tries to provide a familiar environment for R users, it sacrifices full compatibility for performance.
+As such, there is some difference between R and FlashR that FlashR programmers need to take into consideration when implementing a new algorithm in FlashR.

+### Array-oriented programming

+The biggest difference between R and FlashR is that FlashR does not allow users to modify individual elements in a vector or a matrix.
 FlashR intentionally chooses so for the sake of performance.
 FlashR stores vectors and matrices on SSDs.
-Modifying individual elements results in read-modify-write to SSDs, which causes many small random I/O. It causes efficiency issues and these operations are harmful to SSDs.
-By forbidding modifying individual elements, FlashR advocates array-oriented programming to achieve superior efficiency.
+Modifying individual elements results in read-modify-write to SSDs, which causes many small random I/O. It causes efficiency issues and is harmful to SSDs.

+Although FlashR allows programmers to read individual elements in a vector or a matrix, it is highly recommended to **avoid** reading them individually as much as possible.
+FlashR advocates array-oriented programming to achieve superior efficiency.
+Programmers should use the "base" array operations if possible.
+In addition, programmers should use generalized matrix operations to cover many more computations.

 ### Lazy evaluation and matrix materialization